-- partners.
+a 'listening school'; we listen to all our school community members including pupils, parents, staff, visitors, wider community members, stakeholders and partners.
 We take seriously all experiences of bullying and hurtful behaviour resulting from bullying, such as racism.
-We invite all our pupils to talk to us about bullying, where it happens, who's doing it, and what it involves. - ❖ We will strive to be a learning organisation which recognises the contribution of all pupils, staff, parents and other partners and which is supportive, fair, just and free from discrimination. - We strive to be a welcoming school ensuring we make all members of the community feel secure and safe in our school.
+We invite all our pupils to talk to us about bullying, where it happens, who is doing it, and what it involves.

+- a learning organisation which recognises the contribution of all pupils, staff, parents and other partners and which is supportive, fair, just and free from discrimination. - a welcoming school, ensuring we make all members of the community feel secure and safe in our school.